Municipal Stadium (Hagerstown): History

+From 1941 to 1949, the Hagerstown Owls played in the Class B Interstate League and called Hagerstown's Municipal Stadium home.
+In 1950, the Hagerstown entry in the Class B Interstate League was sold and was renamed the Hagerstown Braves.
+The Hagerstown Braves remained in existence from the 1950 season through the 1953 season.
+The Braves won one championship with the Interstate League in 1952.

 A major renovation took place in 1981, when Minor League Baseball returned to Hagerstown after a 26-year absence from the city.
 About $546,000 was put into the stadium overhaul, which included the installation of a public address system, stadium lights, underground electricity, and new seats and bleachers.
 In 1995, $500,000 worth of improvements to the stadium were made, such as the installation of new seats, and upgrading the VIP section to include cup holders.
 The Sunset Grille and bar area was also added at this time.